dcousin3/ANOPA/README.md

 to compute statistical power given some *a priori* expected proportions or sample size to reach a certain statistical power; (c) to generate random proportions if you wish to perform Monte Carlo simulations on proportions.
-In sum, eveything you need to analyse proportions!
+In sum, everything you need to analyse proportions!

 The main function is `anopa()` which returns an omnibus analysis of the proportions for the factors given.
 For example, if you have a data frame